The Dodunski-Schimanski Family

 “And he looked at me and I looked at him… He was always in trouble… ‘Sister, Gregory did this,’ and ‘Gregory did that.’

 “One day I went up to him and said, ‘Gregory, I love you but I don’t like what you’re doing and I won’t put up with it.’

-Sister Mary St Martha stopped teaching in 1974.
+Sister St Martha stopped teaching in 1974.
 She moved to Christchurch in 1979 and on the way there she changed her name by deed poll to Szymanski.
 She now uses the grammatically correct Polish feminine version, Szymanska.
-The New Plymouth convent became a Rest Home in 1991 and Sister Mary St Martha among the remaining nuns housed in units scattered over several suburbs.
+The New Plymouth convent became a Rest Home in 1991, Sister St Martha among the remaining nuns housed in units scattered over several suburbs.